 - Work experience letter depending upon the program.

-Process after getting an offer letter from Canadian Institutes.
+Process after getting an offer letter from Canadian Institute

-If the Canadian university or college finds your profile as a suitable fit for their organization, you will receive the offer letter.
-This is likely to take 1 week 3 months depending upon the institute.
+If the Canadian university or college finds your profile suitable for their organization, you will receive the offer letter.
+Depending on the institute, this will likely take 1 week and 3 months.

 Generally, universities take longer to provide offer letters compared to colleges.